neondatabase/website/content/docs/reference/pgtiktoken.md

 ## Integrate pg_tiktoken with ChatGPT models

-The `pg_tiktoken` extension allows you to store your chat message history in a PostgreSQL database and retrieve messages that comply with OpenAI's model limitations.
+The `pg_tiktoken` extension allows you to store chat message history in a PostgreSQL database and retrieve messages that comply with OpenAI's model limitations.

 For example, consider the `message` table below: